OBS Studio vs Camtasia: Which Screen Recorder Should You Choose in 2026?

 Top 7 Mac screen recorders compared in 2026.

-Skip the OBS setup headaches and the Camtasia price tag.
-ScreenBuddy gives you screen recording with auto-zoom, backgrounds, and annotations—one-time purchase, no subscription.
+Skip the OBS setup headaches and the Camtasia subscription.
+ScreenBuddy gives you screen recording with auto-zoom, backgrounds, and annotations.
+One payment, yours forever.